 But is it answering the right questions?

 Is it persuading people that you are the one that they want to do business with?

-Without any thought to your audience and the problems that they might need to solve, or the aspirations that they would like to climb to, it’s not likely.
+Without any thought to your audience and the problems they might need to solve or the aspirations they would like to climb to, it’s not likely.

 I think that addressing both HTML-based search focusing upon the content found specifically upon web pages and upon Semantic-based focusing upon collecting and sharing information about data that might be found on web pages is a smart approach.

 But without creating information on web pages knowing about the audience, they are intended for is a mistake.